h2oai/h2o-world-2014-training/tutorials/supervised/classification/classification.R.md

 ### Load the training and testing data into the H2O key-value store

+###### This tutorial uses a 0.1% sample of the Person-Level 2013 Public Use Microdata Sample (PUMS) from United States Census Bureau with 75% of that sample being designated to the training data set and 25% to the test data set.
+This data set is intended to be an update to the [UCI Adult Data Set](https://archive.ics.uci.edu/ml/datasets/Adult).

     datadir <- "/data"
     pumsdir <- file.path(datadir, "h2o-training", "pums2013")
     trainfile <- "adult_2013_train.csv.gz"